Pylos: Site

 The city of Pylos is located at the foot of a promontory which extends Mount Aghios Nikolaos (482 m) and carries the fortress.
 It is located at the south-western end of Peloponnese, on the Ionian coast.
 It is an important shipping center and, in recent years, it has experienced significant tourist development, exploiting its magnificent coastline.
 The narrow island of Sphacteria serves as a natural breakwater for Navarino Bay, making the port of Pylos one of the safest anchors of the Ionian coast.

 Communication

 Pylos has excellent roads and all the communication amenities of a modern city.
 Greek National Road 82 departs from the center of Pylos and connects directly to Kalamata in less than an hour, and from there to Athens in two hours.
 Kalamata International Airport (KLX, Captain Vassilis C. Constantakopoulos Airport), which is expanding rapidly, offers many scheduled flights to the major cities of Greece, and many charter flights during the touristic season from many international destinations.

 Population

-According to the census of 2011, the municipality (deme) of Pylos-Nestor has 21,077 inhabitants.
-The municipal unit of Pylos has 5,287 inhabitants, while Pylos intramural has 2,345 inhabitants, making it the seventh most populous city in Messenia, after the capital Kalamata (54,100), Messini (6,065), Filiatra (5,969), Kyparissia (5,131), Gargalianoi (5,007) and Chora (3,454).
+According to the census of 2021, the municipality (deme) of Pylos-Nestor has 17,194 inhabitants.
+The municipal unit of Pylos has 4,559 inhabitants, while the community of Pylos has 2,568 inhabitants, making it the seventh most populous city in Messenia, after the capital Kalamata (58,816), Messini (5,958), Kyparissia (5,763), Filiatra (4,729), Gargalianoi (4,724) and Chora (2,609).